HealthSamurai/aidbox-docs-ds/docs/index.md

 * Attribute Based Access Control - how to setup access control for different attributes?
 * Access Policies based Access Control - how to setup access control using Access Policies?
 * Consent Based Access Control - how to setup access control for different consent types?
+* Organization based Access Control - how to setup access control for different organizations?
+* Patient API (SMART on FHIR) - how to setup access control for Patient API?
 * Authorize by JWT?